coracle-social/how-to-nostr/content/book.md

 May people already self-host their own NIPs, or even create alternative curations of protocol features.
 See [Appendix B](./0b-resources.md) for a non-exhasutive list.
 The main problem with this is that it makes consensus more difficult and therefore weakens interoperability.
 If there are 50 different sources for protocol features, it becomes hard to discover them all.
 Right now, the NIPs repository is the place where the most visibility exists into new protocol proposals.

 But the Nostr Protocol could eventually be moved to Nostr.
-There have been attempts at this, such as [NostrHub](https://nostrhub.io) and [Wikifreedia](https://wikifreedia.xyz/), though they haven't been fully developed or adopted, and have some outstanding problems.
+There have been attempts at this, though they haven't been fully developed or adopted, and have some outstanding problems.
 At a minimum, here's what would be necessary to make such a project viable:

 - The ability to fork a spec and view the version history across all forks.
 Replaceable events don't work for this because they don't include old versions.
 - The ability for implementations to signal spec and version support is required to help others decide which to implement in order to be interoperable.
 Ideally, the reputation of a given opinion would be based on ownership of relevant NIP 89 listings and their attendant user recommendations.
 This ensures inconsequential implementations don't derail interoperability, and could be set up to avoid over-weighting extremely popular implementations by capping reputation-based weighting.